csci338/fall2025/pages/_assignments/project02-06-enhanced-ui.md

 {:.info}
 > ### <i class="fa-regular fa-circle-check"></i> Before you move on
-> Verify your component communication is set up correctly.
-After Docker is running, new todos should automatically appear in the list when created!
+> * Verify your component communication is set up correctly.
+> * **Test it now:** Visit http://localhost:5173 and create a new todo.
+The new todo should automatically appear in the list immediately after you submit the form!
+If it doesn't, check your browser's developer console (F12) for errors and verify your containers are running.

 ## 4. Add DELETE Feature